Are you ready to answer this question: “Daddy (or Mommy), can I get a puppy?”

 Training and taking care of a new puppy requires a lot of time.
 If you work and have to leave your dog alone during the day, your dog may have additional dog separation anxiety problems.
 Anxiety can be a problem with older dogs as well as puppies.
 Dogs with separation anxiety can make quite a mess in your living room.

-If you don’t have a fenced backyard or you live in an apartment, you (or someone) will have to take the puppy for walks.
-This is not all bad because it also gets you out of the house for some fresh air, sunshine, and exercise.
+If you don’t have a fenced backyard or live in an apartment, you (or someone) will have to take the puppy for walks.
+This is not all bad because it also gets you out of the house for fresh air, sunshine, and exercise.

 10. Do You Have Time to Train A Dog